ericafenyo/Capstone-Project/README.md

 I made a News app as my Udacity Android Development Course final project and the followings are required in order to use or test the app

-1. Java sdk 8 and above
+1. Java jdk 8 and above
 2. Dark Sky API key : https://darksky.net/dev
 3. Google Places and Maps AP keys
 4. The News API key : https://newsapi.org